ithacagenerator/IG-3DP-Profiles/README.md

 The goal of this repo is to aggregate slicer profiles, resources and hardware / firmware notes pertinent to 3d printing at the Ithaca Generator.
 Pull requests are welcome and encouraged!

+All default IG PrusaSlicer printers & profiles found on the 3d printing laptop in the makerspace can be imported from the `./IG_config_bundle.ini` file.

 - [**Hardware**](#hardware) <br>
   - [RailCore 300 ZL](#railcore) <br>
   - [Xinkebot *Jon Sanders Edition*](#xinkebot) <br>